 I keep my Now page up to date to capture what I’m focused on, internet-wise.
 That’s really the best place to start if you want to get to know me because I keep it the most up to date.

-My Photos page is mostly infographics.
+My Photos page recently has been visual companions to blog posts.
+I started by sharing infographics.
 I never did like Instagram.
 The first real photo I published here was a photo I took at (of?)
 Monument Lake in Colorado.

 Finally, you can find my older writing in the Archive.